Shamanism among Alaska Natives: Athabaskan

-Being the revered medicine woman/man, the shaman could use their power for either good or evil.
+Being the revered medicine person, the shaman could use their power for either good or evil.
 People both feared and admired the shamans because of their extraordinary abilities.
 The most evil of shamans wielded their control over people through use of puppets, sometimes using them to send out threatening messages.

 When Christianity's influence started spreading, shamans lost credibility.
 Among the last attempts to keep shamanism alive is said to have been perpetuated by two Barrow shamans.
 The two said they had received a message from above which stated that a new developing shamanistic religion was better for them than the white man's religion.
 This rumor gained them some fans for a time but eventually they lost out to Christianity.
 It is said that one shaman converted to Christianity while the other committed suicide.

 As a few points of interest, in the Denaʼina peoples' eyes the "white man" could not be helped by the shaman because he was believed to have the soul of a deceased Indian within.
 Shamans had to demonstrate their powers in order to have credibility.
 Tales include flying through the air, being shot then coughing up the offending bullet, etc. Three great Shamans among Athabaskans are Otsioza of Nulato, Noidola'an of the Koyukuk and Kedzaludia of the Kokrines-Tanana Mission group.
 Shamanism is one aspect of Athabaskan culture that is not being revived due to its controversial methods but there are those who still privately practice it.